Ecclesiastes Chapter 9

 Wisdom cannot guarantee good outcomes because of what appear to be so many unpredictable contingencies.

-(In verses 11-12), we see five statements of unexpected results are followed by an explanation.
+(In verses 11-12), we see five statements of unexpected results, followed by an explanation.
 Man’s ability cannot guarantee the results because of the equalizing effects of time and chance.

 We find that Solomon is using his own experience to explain this.
 The fastest runner who ever ran a race, could not win with a sprained ankle.